What Triggers Chocolate Cravings? Here’s the Surprising Truth

 This 2011 study shows that chocolate has lots of magnesium.

-It’s possible that your cravings for chocolate mean you are lacking magnesium.
+Your chocolate cravings may mean you are lacking magnesium.

 • Leafy greens